mal7othify/us-senators/README.md

 ## :scroll: Description

-This android app displays a list of U.S. senators and their corresponding information.
+This android app displays a list of U.S. senators and their corresponding information from a JSON file in an alphabetical order.

 #### Tools: